YorgosPs/Yorgos-Psarellis/Research.md

 * Bayesian Continuation for Bayesian Optimization

+A research 'by-product' of Dynamic Catalysis: Initializing Black-box simulations using Machine Learning surrogate models.

 * Investigating the response of Circadian Rhythmicity to drugs

 * Directed Graph Embeddings
 * Neural Network Pathologies
 * Machine Learning for PDEs with Complex Geometries